Updated September 2017

 Ease of Transport

-How easy a lock is to transport largely determines the likelihood of always having it with you.
-We examined the transport options for each different lock, then rode around that way to make certain that carrying the product in that style was a habit we could form.
+How simple a lock is to transport plays a part in the likelihood of always having it with you.
+We examined the transport options for each different lock, then rode around to determine if that carrying the product with us was a habit we could form.
 Of course, there are many upgrades that people make to their bikes that create more carrying options like installing a basket or buying a quality messenger bag

 Ease of Use

 How quick could we secure and un-secure a bike with the different models tested?
 What design features made the securing up process that much easier?
-What styles were inherently easier to use and what styles are more difficult?
-If we were a bike messenger with 20 different stops on our route, which piece would perform the best?
+What styles were easier to use and what styles are more difficult?
+If we were a bike messenger with 20 different stops on our route, which piece performs the best?
 These were some of the questions we sought to answer when looking at the usability of each contender.